Iraqi National Symphony Orchestra

 Over the next ten years, the Orchestra toured France, Spain, Algeria, Lebanon and Jordan, and hosted guest musicians and conductors from many countries.
 But during the 1980s and 1990s many musicians, plagued by financial hardship, left the country to pursue opportunities elsewhere.
 Although its home theater was burned by looters during the April 2003 invasion of Baghdad, the orchestra performed a concert in Baghdad in June 2003 and subsequently traveled through northern Iraq, recruiting new members.

 In December 2003, the orchestra performed a joint concert with the U.S. National Symphony Orchestra and Yo-Yo Ma at the Kennedy Center in Washington, co-sponsored by the U.S. State Department.
 President George W. Bush and First lady Laura Bush attended the concert, and Colin Powell introduced the orchestra.

 The INSO is currently managed and conducted by Karim Wasfi.

 Members

 Representative of the diversity of Iraq, its 90+ musicians now include Shi'a, Sunni, Kurds, Turkoman, Armenians and Christians, as well as six women, one of whom is the first American woman to join in the history of the orchestra.
-Due to rising sectarian divisions in Iraq some musicians sit away from each other at rehearsals.